Film composer - Music producer - Audio artist - Adept of immersive travels

 “Breaking norms, blurring the lines, and creating an immersive universe of sound for the listener to get lost in, but even more, travel around in.”

-Over his twenty-five years of musical exploration, taking him from the beginnings of the techno movement to composing music for the cinema, Holeg Spies is best known for his duo Savage & Spies, which composed the soundtracks for the cult classic The Human Centipede, The Outsider with Oscar-winning actor James Caan, and Raindance film festival laureate Apartment 407.
+Over his twenty-five years of musical exploration, taking him from the beginnings of the techno movement to composing music for films, Holeg Spies is best known for his duo Savage & Spies, which composed the soundtracks for the cult classic The Human Centipede, The Outsider with Oscar-winning actor James Caan, and Raindance film festival laureate Apartment 407.

-Holeg is one of the forerunners of electronic music in France.
+Holeg is one of the trail-blazing electronic music producer in France.
 He was part of the very first generation that was won over by techno music in the early 90s at the time he was studying law in Paris.
 By 1994, having become one of the DJs hosting the fast-multiplying, sometimes gleefully illegal raves of the time, Holeg and Jeff Mills joined the French DJ booking pioneer Outsoon, and flew off to India for the first official tour of electronic music there.
 Not just a trip, but an adventure.
 And it was followed by many more.

 First there was the music production adventure, managing a division of the trailblazing techno music label Omnisonus (BMG/Polygram), but especially composing his own music.
 In 1996, the Spies project introduced the intermixing of musical genres that Holeg is still pursuing today.
 These unshackled works escape all classification, getting lost in the confines of electronic, industrial rock, symphonic and psychedelic music.
 Spies will morph through different versions throughout the 2000s and even move into avant-garde audiovisual creations, exhibited not just in the Paris Pompidou Centre, but also in Tokyo, New York and Geneva.
 This would be Holeg’s first brush with the world of film that would become so important to him.